-- Existing wind parks and cables data available as a matter of fact, and TSOs can provide the necessary information on capacities; - Planned wind parks and cables data ranges from very vague indications to specific calculations by commercial enterprises planning deployment of OSW facilities; - Scheme of possible connections to the grid (LV, EE and SE) this data is usually available from the national TSOs and DSOs as no new power production capacities can be connected to the grid without prior coordination of the issue; - Physical conditions: wind, depth, ice (GORWIND for the Riga Gulf), industry information.
+- Existing wind parks and cables data available as a matter of fact, and TSOs can provide the necessary information on capacities; - Planned wind parks and cables data ranges from vague indications to specific calculations by commercial enterprises planning deployment of OSW facilities; - Scheme of possible connections to the grid (LV, EE and SE) this data is usually available from the national TSOs and DSOs as no new power production capacities can be connected to the grid without prior coordination of the issue; - Physical conditions: wind, depth, ice (GORWIND for the Riga Gulf) certain stakeholders including the OSW industry have the relevant information based on commercial studies and scientific research.

-Additional discussion with relevant stakeholders (particularly companies responsible for national energy infrastructure development - transmission system operators and the biggest producers of power and heat) and in-depth analysis on trends in energy sector might be needed to expand the relevant information.
+Additional discussion with relevant stakeholders (particularly companies responsible for national energy infrastructure development - transmission system operators (TSOs) and the biggest producers of power and heat) and in-depth analysis on trends in energy sector might be needed to expand the relevant information.